adi-bal/StockExchange/README.md

 3. All commands are case sensitive, and must be capitalised.
 4. User input is prefixed by Action.

-# Sample run of the programme
+# Sample run of the program

 ```
 Action: BUY SNAP LMT $30 100